niellevince/gatesmith/README.md

 - Class-based API with intuitive methods
 - Define hierarchical permissions by role and resource
 - Support for ownership-based access control (`create:own`, `update:own`, etc.)
+- **Role inheritance** to create permission hierarchies and reduce duplication
 - Dynamic permission checking with ID comparison
 - Flexible permission structure that works with any action types
 - User-friendly role display names for UI integration